lynnlangit/Spark-Scala-EKS/EKS-setup-notes.md

 -------

-## To Setup a VariantSpark-k cluster
+## To Setup a EKS cluster

 We are running in `us-west-2` (Oregon).
 AWS EKS is only available in `us-west-2` or `us-east-1` currently.
 NOTE: When we tested on `us-east-1`, we got 'out of resources' errors messages from EKS.

 ### 1. Prepare the S3 bucket
 - create AWS s3 bucket in us-west-1 (should be in same region as cluster, currently using `us-west-2`,) note the bucket name - this will hold the Terraform state file  -> **1-time step**